lukewatts/awesome-php/README.md

 * [Hack](https://hacklang.org/) - A programming language for HHVM.
 * [HHVM](https://github.com/facebook/hhvm) - A Virtual Machine, Runtime and JIT for PHP by Facebook.
 * [PeachPie](https://github.com/peachpiecompiler/peachpie) - PHP compiler and runtime for .NET and .NET Core.

-### Text Editors and IDEs
-*Text Editors and Integrated Development Environments (IDE) with support for PHP.*

-* [Eclipse for PHP Developers](https://www.eclipse.org/downloads/) - A PHP IDE based on the Eclipse platform.
-* [Apache NetBeans](https://netbeans.apache.org/) - An IDE with support for PHP and HTML5.
-* [PhpStorm](https://www.jetbrains.com/phpstorm/) - A commercial PHP IDE.
-* [VS Code](https://code.visualstudio.com/) - An open source code editor.

 ### Web Applications
 *Web-based applications and tools.*